swiss/ch-paf-link/documentation/4_procedural_request.md

 ## Report

-The yearly report concerning the status of the motions and postulates is modelled as an activity:
+The yearly report concerning the status of the motions and postulates is modelled as an activity with class `chpaf:ProceduralRequestReportActivity` that links to the correspoding year of the report via `chpaf:proceduralRequestReportYear`, see the following figure:

-### chpaf:ProceduralRequestReportActivity

-### chpaf:ProceduralRequestReportEntity

-### chpaf:proceduralRequestReportYear

-### Figure

 ![Procedural Requests Report](./figures/procedural_request_report.svg "Procedural requests report.")